Michael19842/PowerShell.MvRAdaptiveCards.Module/Readme.md

 - Input fields [partially implemented]
 - More action types [partially implemented]
 - Chart support
-- Additional arguments for existing functions
+- Additional arguments for existing functions [working on it]

 So, do keep an eye out for new releases!
 More features and improvements are on the way.